Chrissivert/Smart-greenhouse/protocol.md

   actuator nodes and sends control commands to them.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
+* Server - a computer connected to the Internet which is used to relay messages between sensor and actuator nodes
+* ControlPanelClient - a GUI which is used to interact with the system
+* GreenHouseClient - a node in the greenhouse containing sensors and actuators

 ## The underlying transport protocol